-Below you will find a collection of technical tools (tech-tools), information, and links for hands-on self-publishing indie authors (as opposed to authors who choose to purchase one package of services from a self-publishing company).
+Below you will find a collection of tech tools (technical tools) and links for hands-on self-publishing indie authors (as opposed to authors who have purchased a package of services from one self-publishing company).

 Barcodes are needed if you want to sell a print book in stores with bar-scanning system.
 ISBNs are built into barcodes to make them scannable (stores can also type in the ISBN).
 Some people get their barcodes from graphic designers.
 However, you can get a good quality barcode from this barcode generator website www.terryburton.co.uk for a donation.

 QR Codes are those black and white pixelated squares that you sometimes see on posters, signs and other places.
 By scanning the code with an app on your mobile phone, it will take you to a particular website.
 A few years ago it seemed QR codes would be popular.
 Now, however, they are often regarded as an outdated fad (except in China, where QR codes are widely used).

 So it is up to you to decide if you want to include QR codes in your book and promotional material.
 If you do, here is a QR Code Generators List

-First, before you buy a domain name, read this author blog full of good tips.
+Before buying your domain name, read this author blog full of good tips.
 Also, make sure you don’t accidentally let your domain name expire.
 It may be extremely costly to get back.
 To avoid this, when you buy a domain name, it is safer to set it to auto-renew.
-But beware, some companies will auto-renew for the same number of years that you first purchased (e.g. if you buy your domain name for 5 years, it will auto-renew for another 5 and you might see a big charge on your credit card that you weren’t expecting).
+But beware, some companies will auto-renew for the same number of years as you first purchased it (e.g. if you buy your domain name for 5 years, it will auto-renew for another 5 and you might see a big charge on your credit card that you weren’t expecting).

 (see also the book marketing section)

 Shorten and customize your book’s URL

 Check who links to your website (free at OpenLink)